turingschool/front-end-curriculum/projects/Fitlit-part-one.md

 * 1: Application does not demonstrate strong use of TDD, and some tests might be failing.

 ### User Interface
 * 4: The application can stand on its own to be used by an instructor without guidance from a developer on the team.
 The UI does not detract from the UX.
+Design is responsive across small, medium and large breakpoints.
 * 3: The application has many strong displays/interactions.The UI does not detract from the UX.
 * 2: The application shows effort in the interface, but the result is not effective.
 The evaluator has some difficulty using the application when reviewing the features in the users' needs.
 * 1: The application is confusing or difficult to use.